-More than 300,000 passengers use Cruiseport Boston each year.
-Whether departing on a cruise to Bermuda or transatlantic voyage, or visiting Boston on a port of call stop on a New England/Canada cruise, there are many reasons Cruiseport Boston should be part of your vacation experience.
+More than 300,000 passengers use Flynn Cruiseport Boston each year.
+Whether departing on a cruise to Bermuda, making a transatlantic voyage or visiting Boston as a port-of-call, there are many reasons Flynn Cruiseport Boston should be part of your vacation experience.

-Cruiseport Boston’s Black Falcon Cruise Terminal is less than two miles from historic Faneuil Hall and the Freedom Trail, and only three miles from Boston’s Back Bay, which includes trendy Newbury Street and Copley Square shopping areas.
-The Black Falcon Cruise Terminal recently underwent a multimillion dollar renovation which makes coming and going easier than ever!
-The cruise terminal is conveniently located just 10 minutes from Boston Logan International Airport.
+In 2010, the Massachusetts Port Authority (Massport), which owns and operates Flynn Cruiseport Boston, invested $11 million to renovate its main terminal, also known as Black Falcon Cruise Terminal.
+In February 2015, renovations to the second terminal were completed.
+The $3.2 million project included improved ventilation, heating, lighting, additional outlets for power and data to facilitate ticketing and baggage functions, new restrooms, and new storefront installations to provide more daylight into the existing space.
+Flynn Cruiseport Boston is less than two miles from historic Faneuil Hall and the Freedom Trail, and only three miles from Boston’s Back Bay, which includes trendy Newbury Street and Copley Square shopping areas.
+The terminal is also conveniently located just 10 minutes from Boston Logan International Airport.

-The 2013 cruise season runs from April into November, with more than 100 vessel calls.
-Voyages sail north along the New England and Canadian coastlines – a fall favorite for New England’s spectacular foliage – or south to the Caribbean or pink sand beaches of Bermuda.
-For more info about Cruiseport Boston's Black Falcon Terminal and Boston’s cruise industry, view our Cruiseport Boston Fact Sheet.
+The 2017 cruise season runs from April into November, with 152 vessel calls.
+Voyages sail north along the Canada/New England coastline – a fall favorite for New England’s spectacular foliage – or south to the pink sand beaches of Bermuda or the Caribbean.
+For more information about Flynn Cruiseport Boston view our Flynn Cruiseport Boston Fact Sheet.

 Four ships are currently home-based in Boston, the oldest continuously operated port in the Western Hemisphere:

-For more information about what Boston and the Bay State have to offer, please visit the Greater Boston Convention & Visitors Bureau and the Massachusetts Office of Travel and Tourism.
+For more information about what Boston and the Bay State have to offer, please visit the Greater Boston Convention & Visitors Bureau and view their Event Calendar or the Massachusetts Office of Travel and Tourism.